 12 Things to Do Before December 31st

-If you want to save money on taxes and make the most of some financial opportunities, you must take action before December 31st.
-This year it falls on a Saturday.
-So, with the end of the year fast approaching, here are 12 things to consider before the ball drops in Times Square.
+This year December 31st falls on a Sunday.
+If you want to save money on taxes and make the most of some financial opportunities, you must take action before then.

-- Contribute the max to your 401(k).
-Make sure you’ve contributed the most you can afford, up to the statutory limit, to your 401(k) at work.
+1. Contribute the max to your 401(k).
+Make sure you’ve contributed the most you can afford, up to the statutory limit, currently $18,000, to your 401(k) at work.
 Some plans allow you to defer any amount of income up to 100%.
 That means you can make up a lot of ground in a short period of time.
+(Those over 50 years of age can contribute an additional $6,000.)

-- Withhold enough tax.
-Check to see that your year-to-date income tax withholding is on track to have enough withheld to avoid tax penalties.
+3. Withhold enough tax.
+Check to see that your year-to-date income tax withholding is on track to have enough withheld to avoid tax penalties and interest.

-- Make a gift.
-You can make a gift of up to $14,000 to any person without filing a gift-tax return.
+11. Make a gift.
+You can make a gift of up to $14,000 to any person without filing a gift-tax return, $28,000 if the gift is from a couple.
 And, it is excluded from any gift-tax or other ramifications to your estate.
 This exclusion expires at year end and will renew again next year.

-- Give to a 529 plan.
+12. Give to a 529 plan.
 You may want to make a gift to a child or grandchild by making a contribution to a 529 College Savings Plan.
 In this case, you can elect to make up to five years’ worth of gifts in one year.
-That’s a total of $70,000.
+That’s a total of $70,000 for an individual, or $140,000 for a couple.
 There are strings attached, however, so you must be aware of them.

 This list may be daunting.
 And, I haven’t included every detail into this list.
-So, the most important thing to do is schedule a review session with your tax advisor before year end, when there’s still time to do something about your finances for this year.
-After the ball drops, it’s too late.
+The most important thing to do is schedule a review session with your tax advisor before year end, when there’s still time to do something about your current finances.
+Once the ball drops, it’s too late.